Model Mugging Origins

 One night the female black belt student entered the dojo in the middle of the black-belt circle.
 She was visibly upset.
 She said she had been raped and that despite her fighting skills, she had been unable to defend herself against the rapist.
 She was walking to her car one evening when she was attacked.
 He grabbed her, threw her on the ground and straddled her.
 She was ineffective when she punched the assailant in his stomach and even thought that she held her punch, just like she had been trained in point tournament fighting.
 He severely beat her, and then raped her.
 She felt as though she had disgraced the school and her fighting art.

 This stunned Matt and all of the other students because here was a black belt whom they had all seen perform beautifully in the dojo, yet who was totally powerless at the moment when she needed her skills and power.
 Everyone was silent, waiting to see what the master instructor would say, and how he would explain why one of his best students was so unprepared for a real-life battle.
 But the master did not explain, instead, he agreed with her.
 Her instructor had the old traditional martial mindset that his school and fighting art was the best.
 In her “failure” she had shamed everyone, disgraced his school, and their fighting style.
 He said she needed to train harder.
-She ran away crying and Matt went after her to try to offer some kind of support, but as he turned around the master’s eyes told him that if he left, he should not return; later validated by explicit instructions from his sensei not to return for being disrespectful.
+She ran away crying and Matt went after her to try to offer some kind of support, but as he turned around the karate master’s (sensei) eyes told him that if he left, he should not return; later validated by explicit instructions from his sensei not to return for being disrespectful.

 Matt, who had watched this woman train with such grace and skill, suddenly questioned the effectiveness of the martial arts when used against a real-life attacker.
 Matt felt the martial arts and the school had failed this black belt student by letting her believe she could adequately defend herself when, in fact, she could not.
 She was taught an art, but she was not taught how to defend herself against the kinds of attacks women are subjected to.

 Matt did not return to the dojo and while finishing his last year at Stanford University he researched over 2700 (later over 3000) assaults against women and spoke with numerous survivors.
 He discovered commonalities in the ways rapists attack women.
 He discovered that males attack females differently than they attack other males.
 Men will fight other men, but a male attacking a woman will normally throw her to the ground with the intent to degrade her through sexual acts.
-A man learns to fight from the standing position, and is accustomed to fighting on the ground unless he has experience and training in ground fighting.
+A man learns to fight from the standing position, and is unaccustomed to fighting on the ground unless he has experience and training in ground fighting.
 When a rapist forces a woman onto the ground, he is not planning to fight her.
 His intentions are that of conquest and humiliation.

 Ironically, a woman is actually stronger when fighting from the ground, because she is able to use the strongest parts of her body, her legs and hips.
 A woman who fights a man from the standing position cannot realistically compete with his greater upper body strength.
 An average woman’s upper body strength is 30% of an average man’s.
 Men are commonly taught to fight from a standing position, even though many fights will end up on the ground, they are not going to be comfortable on the ground unless they are a wrestler or grappler.
 If a woman is trained to fight on the ground, she can gain a significant advantage if attacked.